Lakshmana from Ramayana: An Unsung Hero for Today’s Youth

 Throughout the journey, Lakshmana always addressed Sita Devi with utmost respect, treating her like a mother.
 He never even looked at her directly.

-Inspiration:** Highlights gender respect, moral restraint, and ethical behavior — qualities very relevant in today’s world.
+Inspiration: Highlights gender respect, moral restraint, and ethical behaviour — qualities very relevant in today’s world.

 Silently Bearing Pain and Insults